 Agency Administrator

 Partner Agencies with 10 or more users must designate one person to be the Agency Administrator.
 Agencies with fewer than 10 users may forego designating an Agency Administrator.
-ICA will perform Agency Administrator responsibilities for these agencies.
+ICA, hereinafter referred to as HMIS Lead Agency, will perform Agency Administrator responsibilities for these agencies.

 The Agency Administrator, or System Administrator when no Agency Administrator is designated, will be responsible for resetting passwords and monitoring HMIS access by users at the Partner Agency.
 This person will also be responsible for ensuring new agency staff persons are trained on how to use the HMIS by the System Administrators and for ensuring that new staff are aware of any agency or program specific data entry requirements.